Sally Face: Plot

-Five years later a now-adult Sal lives with Todd in a house down the road from Addison Apartments, where they have spent the last years investigating the cult.
+Five years later, a now-adult Sal lives with Todd and Todds boyfriend, Neil, in a house down the road from Addison Apartments, where they have spent the last few years investigating the cult.
 Ashley comes to visit and she and Sal meet at a lake.
 That night, Sal receives strange messages from Larry and rushes to the apartments, only to find that Larry has committed suicide.
 Sal and Larry's ghost together work their way through the apartment building, where it is shown in the otherworld that all the residents are overgrown with a strange growth.
 When Sal reaches Terrence Addison, the owner of the building who never leaves his room, he finds that a fleshy green mass has possessed him since he was a child.
 Sal defeats the mass but an apparition of Terrence tells him he must kill all the infected tenants to end the infestation for good.
-Reluctantly, Sal obliges and murders all the residents.
+Reluctantly, Sal obliges and murders all of the residents.
 In the Lobby, he finds Todd, who has been possessed by the demon.
-Ashley had arrived at the apartment complex moments before, and upon opening the door she unveils a covered-in-blood Sal and calls the authorities.
-Sal is immediately arrested as they come.
+Todd calls Ashley, crying and hysteric, and she calls the authorities.
+She arrives just as the police do, and witnesses a blood covered Sal, muttering and regretful.